jsiek/B522-PL-Foundations/README.md

 * _Practical Foundations for Programming Languages_ (PFPL) by Robert
   Harper includes material on logical relations.

+* [Type Safety in Three Easy Lemmas](http://siek.blogspot.com/2013/05/type-safety-in-three-easy-lemmas.html) is a blog post of mine that shows how to prove type safety using a definitional interpreter with gas.

 Ideas for project language features: